trifectatechfoundation/trifectatech-website/content/about.md

 Trifecta Tech Foundation develops and maintains digital commons, open-source software and open standards for vital systems.

-We are a non-profit and are recognized by the Netherlands Tax Authority as a Public Benefit Organisation (ANBI).
-We are certified by NGOsource as a US 501(c)(3) equivalent Public Charity.
+We are a non-profit recognized by the Netherlands Tax Authority as a Public Benefit Organisation (ANBI).
+We have a valid *Equivalency Determination (ED)* issued by NGOsource certifying us as a US 501(c)(3) equivalent Public Charity.

 ### Contact us